otacke/H5PExtractor/readme.md

    The return value is an associative array with the key `result` or `error`.
    - `result` contains the requested output format
    - `error` contains an error message if something went wrong.

+## Creating/changing generators
+A generator is what creates a distinct output format from an H5P content.
+It will commonly be HTML or some plain text variant, but could be something different, too.

+The generation process resembles how the H5P core composes H5P content from different content types, and methods such as `newRunnable` or `attach` were called that way because they have direct counterparts in H5P core/a content type.
+They also use the same arguments, even though they're not all required here.
+If you know `newRunnable` or `attach`, then you already know what they do here.
+And if you don't and learn what they do here, you learn something about H5P core and H5P content types as a side product :-)

+### TODO: Explain Structure
+### TODO: Explain Generator
+### TODO: Explain GeneratorInterface